 This Triton track saw can provide you with a 1,400-watt motor to produce 5,300 RPM.
 It is a versatile, fast setup with safety features.
 You can change the blade quickly with soft-grip handles to get comfort and control.

-The corded track saw also feature soft-start mode, variable speed control, and a plunge lock.
+The corded track saw also features soft-start mode, variable speed control, and a plunge lock.
 Every sawdust generates by this track saw can be handled by the universal dust adaptor.

 Its blade housing has a flat design ideal for trimming doors and cutting hardwood flooring.
 This track’s mode selector allows for fast change between blade change, scribe, and free plunge.